Ell-i/RIOT-OS/README.md

 For compiling you need `arm-none-eabi-gcc` and tools; for flashing `openocd`.

-To build and flash the binary
+To build the ACM ICN demo version from Berlin in September 2017:
 ```
-cd examples/examples/ell-i_server
+cd examples/ell-i_rdcli_simple
 make flash
 ```

 The binary prints its IPv6 configuration over the USB terminal.
 If your Python installation has the `serial` module, you can simply use `make term` to connect to the USB terminal.
 Otherwise, use e.g. `screen` or `minicom`.